All It Took Was Seven Seconds

 Never, never would they have been the same dogs again.
 The mental anguish these dogs would have suffered in their confinement, the continued betrayal, noise, and confusion, would have changed them forever.
 And for what?!
 So that two humans could have a casual interaction with beautiful dogs that made them feel good?

 Oh.
 I am so done.
 And no, these humans are not the villains in this story.
 All of the humans in this story are just that; fallible humans.
 And of all of us, I am the one most responsible.

 My point here is to share this painful and scary lesson with you in the hope that doing so will keep some dog, or human, a little safer in the future.

-Kathy had her back turned for seven seconds, that’s all!
+My assistant had her back turned for seven seconds, that’s all!

-Life can spin on a dime; one second all is well – and then it isn’t.
-So much of what is true for all of us these days is beyond our control, or we are finding our way to a ‘new normal”, or whatever.
+Life can spin on a dime; one second, all is well – and then it isn’t.
+So much of what is true for all of us these days is beyond our control, or we are finding our way to a ‘new normal” or whatever.
 But this, this was within my control.
 I did not make good choices on this day.
 That’s all.
 I offer this for your consideration, that’s all.